biorack/metatlas/docs/Targeted_Analysis.md

 ## Advanced Usage

-### Passing Additional Notebook Parameters To `launch_rt_prediction.sh`
+### Passing Additional Notebook Parameters To `submit_slurm_job.sh`

-Any of the parameters in the first code block of the `RT_Prediction.ipynb` notebook can be passed to the `launch_rt_prediction.sh` script.
+Any of the parameters in the first code block of the `RT_Prediction.ipynb` notebook can be passed to the `submit_slurm_job.sh` script.
 There are two command line options that can be used to supply parameters.

 The `-p` option can be used to supply a parameter that takes a single unstructured value (number, string, or boolean): `-p parameter_name=parameter_value`.
-The `-p` option can be supplied multiple times to the `launch_rt_prediction.sh` script if needed.
+The `-p` option can be supplied multiple times to the `submit_slurm_job.sh` script if needed.

 The `-y` option can be used to supply multiple parameters and structured parameters (lists, dictionaries, nested data structures).
 The parameter names and values are passed as YAML or JSON strings: `-y "{'parameter_name1': ['list', 'of', 'values'], 'parameter_name2': 'another value'}"`.